ISC-Project-Phoenix/design/software/ros/obj_detector.md

 6. Center point is returned into a vector if the contour is not rejected by params.

 #### Finding object location from pixels

+OLD / NEW: Method should be the same or very similar

 To recover the 3D position of the object W.R.T.
 The camera, we can utilize the camera intrinsics alongside depth data: